 - What is the right sequence for rolling this out, and to whom?

-Your college/university’s board members and other volunteer leaders are your strongest advocates.
+Your board members and other volunteer leaders are your strongest advocates.
 Equip them with stories and proof points they can easily share with their families, colleagues, and peers.
 This will amplify and provide credibility to your positive messaging efforts.

 Gather quotes, video testimonials, or develop stories around these volunteer leaders to illustrate their commitment and confidence in the institution.
 As alums, donors, and community leaders, your volunteers exemplify your institution’s impact.
-Showcase their accomplishments and tie this back to their experience at your college/university.
+Showcase their accomplishments and tie this back to their experience at your educational institution.
 You might consider capturing their responses to the following questions to ensure fundraising trust:

 - How did their time on campus set them up for success?